The Down Lo

 Built into the vertical cliffs of the Tertiary Ojo Alamo Sandstone Mountains, Kokopelli’s Cave (Farmington, New Mexico) is located 70 feet below ground.
 Manmade, it was originally built to be an office for a visiting geologist, but the owner decided to turn it into a b&b for everyone’s enjoyment instead.
 Complete with waterfall showers, Jacuzzi, and kiva stove, the area has epic views of the four corners (New Mexico, Colorado, Utah, and Arizona).

-A Nuclear Missile Silo
+Spend the Night in a Nuclear Missile Silo

 The first of its kind on Airbnb, Subterra Castle (Dover, Kansas) is a 35-acre estate that housed a ballistic missile during the Cold War era.
 The underground cavern and tunnels have since been converted into a peaceful living space with the control room still intact.
 National Geographic and Oprah have featured the property as an unexpected Midwest adventure.